GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 summary: "A list of required links that all federal websites need to have"
 authors:
   - ndavidson
-type: guide

 ---

-If you manage a public website in the federal executive branch, it&#8217;s a [requirement]({{< link "checklist-of-requirements-for-federal-digital-services.md" >}} "Checklist of Requirements for Federal Websites and Digital Services") to have certain content&mdash;or provide links to content&mdash;from various places on your website. _See the ["Checklist of Requirements for Federal Websites and Digital Services" »]({{< link "checklist-of-requirements-for-federal-digital-services.md" >}})_
+If you manage a public website in the federal executive branch, you are required to have certain content&mdash;or provide links to content&mdash;from specific places on "your agency’s principal website and on any known sub-agency or other major entry points to their site".

+Here is the law:

-{{< law src="12121" name="M-17-06: Policies for Federal Agency Public Websites and Digital Services" >}}
+{{< law src="https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-06.pdf" name="**OMB M-17-06**: Policies for Federal Agency Public Websites and Digital Services" pdf="(PDF, 1.2 MB, 18 pages, November 2016)" >}}
 **16. Ensure Access to Mandatory Content**

 Laws, regulations, or other policies will occasionally mandate that agencies place certain links on their website.
 Agencies must respect and adhere to these statutory or executive-level mandates and incorporate these requirements in a manner that does not reduce the usability or performance of the agency’s website and digital services.

-At a minimum, agencies must post links to the following information on the agency’s principal website and on any known sub-agency or other major entry points to their site:
+At a minimum, {{< highlight >}}agencies must post links to the following information on the agency’s principal website and on any known sub-agency or other major entry points to their site{{< /highlight >}}:

 - **A.** USA.gov;
 - **B.** the website’s privacy policy;